-At the turn of the 16th and 17th centuries the church was enlarged by the addition of the northern chapel and the porch of the west.
-In 1630 it was destroyed during a city fire.
-The period of Swedish wars, during which Szydłów suffered again, was not conducive to reconstruction.
-Probably for many years the church stood not covered by a roof, which contributed to the collapse of burned and overburdened vaults.
-It survived only the vault above the sacristy and the northern chapel, thanks to they small span and significant thickness.
-The restoration of the church continued with the intervals until 1671.
-The last stage of the expansion of the church was the addition of a styleless porch to the south portal in 1872.
+At the turn of the 16th and 17th centuries, the church was enlarged by a northern chapel and a western porch.
+In 1630 it was destroyed during a fire of the town.
+The period of the wars with Sweden, during which Szydłów suffered again, was not conducive to reconstruction.
+The church suffered again in 1655, and it probably remained unroofed for many years, which contributed to the collapse of the burnt and overburdened vaults.
+Only the vault over the sacristy and the northern chapel survived, thanks to the small span and considerable thickness of the walls.
+The reconstruction of the church lasted until around 1671.

 In 1872, the last stage of expansion of the parish church took place, enlarged by a styleless southern porch.
 In 1944 entire church and the town suffered major damages, as a result of the military operations of World War II.
 Paradoxically, however, this contributed to the restoration of the original appearance of the building in the years 1945 – 1948, because after the research, the early modern annexes were removed and the vault was reconstructed on the basis of the preserved relics.

 The church was built of bricks in the Flemish bond, with the use of black zendrówka and sandstone used for architectural details.
 It was orientated towards the cardinal sides of the world, so its presbytery was placed on the eastern side, and located in the south-eastern corner of the town, in close proximity to the defensive walls.
 The use of brick as a building material distinguished the church from the other important, stone buildings of the town.

 The church was built as a two-aisle, hall building, on a rectangular plan with a polygonal chancel on the eastern side, to which a sacristy was attached from the north, also polygonal ended on the east and equipped with a polygonal stair turret on the west side.
 A belfry adjoining the defensive walls was located near the church.